First Year Housing FAQ

 Can I have items shipped to me prior to move in?

 Yes.
-Please visit the Mail Services website and click on “2013 Move-in Information”.
+Please visit the Mail Services website for detailed information.

 Vanderbilt Campus Dining and VU Meal Plans